 Internal controls may display modest weaknesses or deficiencies, but they are correctable in the normal course of business.
 The examiner may have recommendations for improvement, but the weaknesses noted should not have a significant effect on the safety and soundness of the institution.

 Rating 3 (Fair).
 A rating of 3 signifies risk management practices that are lacking in some important ways and, therefore, are a cause for more than normal supervisory attention.
 One or more of the four elements of sound risk management are considered fair, and have precluded the institution from fully addressing a significant risk to its operations.
-Certain risk management practices are in need of improvement to ensure that management and the board are able to identify, monitor, and control adequately all significant risks to the institution.
+Certain risk management practices are in need of improvement to ensure that management and the board, in their respective roles, are able to identify, monitor, and control adequately all significant risks to the institution.
 Weaknesses may include continued control exceptions or failures to adhere to written policies and procedures that could have adverse effects on the institution.

 The internal control system may be lacking in some important respects, particularly as indicated by continued control exceptions or by the failure to adhere to written policies and procedures.
 The risks associated with the internal control system could have adverse effects on the safety and soundness of the institution if corrective actions are not taken by management.

 Rating 4 (Marginal).
 A rating of 4 represents marginal risk management practices that generally fail to identify, monitor, and control significant risk exposures in many material respects.
-Generally, such a situation reflects a lack of adequate guidance and supervision by management and the board.
+Generally, such a situation reflects a lack of adequate guidance and supervision by management or oversight by the board.
 One or more of the four elements of sound risk management are considered marginal and require immediate and concerted corrective action by the board and management.
 A number of significant risks to the institution have not been adequately addressed, and the risk management deficiencies warrant a high degree of supervisory attention.

 The institution may have serious identified weaknesses, such as an inadequate separation of duties, that require substantial improvement in its internal control or accounting procedures or in its ability to adhere to supervisory standards or requirements.
 Unless properly addressed, these conditions may result in unreliable financial records or reports or operating losses that could seriously affect the safety and soundness of the institution.